shivanijogiya/recipefinder/README.md

 ---

 ## Vision
-Recipe Finder aims to provide a simple yet powerful way for users to discover meals, experiment with new dishes, and make cooking decisions faster using an intuitive, modern web interface.
+Recipe Finder aims to provide a simple yet powerful way for users to discover meals, experiment with new dishes, and make cooking decisions faster and interesting using an intuitive, modern web interface.